mKeRix/room-assistant/README.md

 To avoid faulty data through noise the distance values are smoothed using the [Kalman filter](https://en.wikipedia.org/wiki/Kalman_filter).
 The iBeacon component is mostly useful if you want to address your beacons via the major minor system or if the BLE component did not work correctly with your hardware.

+A note on whitelist/blacklist precedence: when an id is detected and the id is on the whitelist, it is always sent to the configured publishers.
+If it is not on the whitelist or the whitelist is empty, the blacklist is checked.
+If the id is then found on the blacklist, it will not be published.
+If both blacklist and whitelist are empty, all detected ids are published.

 On Linux this component will have to run as root [unless you set the correct permissions](https://github.com/sandeepmistry/noble#running-on-linux).
 ```json
 {